anhthi-ieig/aws-docs/6. Storage/Amazon Simple Storage Service - S3.md

 1. S3 Standard

-- `General-purpose storage`
-- Data stored across multiple AZs
+- `Durability of 99.999999999%` of objects `across multiple AZs`
-- `Low latency and hight throughput`
+- `Low latency and high throughput performance`
+- `Supports SSL for data in transit` and `encryption of data at rest`
 - Recommend for

+  - General-purpose storage
-  - `Frequently accessed data`
+  - Frequently accessed data

 2. S3 Intelligent Tiering

-- `Automatically moves your data to the most cost-effective storage class`
+- `Reduces your storage costs` by `automatically moving data to the most cost-effective access tier` based on access frequency
-- `Automatic cost savings`
-- No retrieval fees
-- Data stored across multiple Availability Zones
+- `Low latency and high throughput performance`
 - Recommend for

   - `Data with unknown or changing access pattern`

 3. S3 Standard Infrequent Access - Standard IA

-- `Data accessed less frequently but requires rapid access`
+- For `data that is accessed less frequently`, `but requires rapid access when needed`
-- Data stored across multiple Availability Zones
+- `Durability of 99.999999999%` of objects `across multiple AZs`
-- Cheaper than S3 Standard
+- Same low latency and high throughput performance of S3 Standard `but cheaper`
+- `Supports SSL for data in transit` and `encryption of data at rest`
 - Recommend for

   - `Long-lived data`